-What kind of lifestyle can I Afford on $1000 per month?
+What kind of lifestyle can An Export Afford on $1350 per month In Vietnam?

 I worked with several expats and digital nomads for estimates to retire in Vietnam on a modest monthly income.
 The range of "required" income varied between $1000-$2000.
 The unknown is always what the definition of a "comfortable" standard of living would be.

 The good news is Vietnam's low living costs rank it in the Top 10 Best Countries To Retire.
 My $1350 monthly budget goes well beyond a "comfortable lifestyle", as my expat life in Hoi An includes seafood buffets, yoga classes, weekly massages, a luxury western-style apartment, maid service, and an active social life.

 If you plan to fund your retirement on only Social Security or a small pension, your monthly budget will go far here.
 Many expats live comfortably in Vietnam on less than $1200 per month.
 Regardless if your tastes are modest or luxury, your living costs are less than what you would spend in a MCOL city in the US.

-How Does The Cost of Living in Vietnam Compare To US?
+How Does The Average Cost of Living in Vietnam Compare To US?

 Let's dig into some real-life numbers and get some context to the spending.
-Let's compare expenses from a medium-cost city in the US (Portland) with a medium-cost city in Vietnam (Da Nang).
+Let's compare expenses from a medium-cost city in the US (Portland) with a medium-cost city in Vietnam (Hoi An).